 About

 Dr. Abdelaziz joined the College of Agriculture, Forestry and Life Sciences, Clemson University in November 2021 as an Assistant Professor in the Department of Animal and Veterinary Sciences.
-He obtained his Ph.D in immunopathology from Ontario Veterinary College, University of Guelph, Canada in conjunction with Faculty of Veterinary Medicine, Beni-Suef University, Egypt 2011.
+He obtained his Ph.D in immunopathology from Ontario Veterinary College, University of Guelph, Canada, in conjunction with the Faculty of Veterinary Medicine, Beni-Suef University, Egypt 2011.
 Following his Ph.D., he completed his postdoctoral training in the Department of Pathobiology, Ontario Veterinary College, University of Guelph.
 In 2018, he was appointed to the position of Research Associate in the same department.
-Before joining Clemson University, he worked for two years in the poultry vaccine industry (Ceva animal Health Inc., Guelph, Canada) as an Innovation and Development Scientist, where he was responsible for developing and licensing vaccines against poultry coccidiosis by USDA and CFIA.
-Her current research focuses on developing novel immune-based strategies, including vaccines, immunostimulants, and investigating the potential use of probiotics as an alternative to antibiotics to: promote poultry gut health and immune system development and function; prevent or reduce intestinal colonization of chickens by bacterial pathogens of food safety concern, including Campylobacterjejuni, Listeria monocytogenes, and Salmonellasp.
-Another area of research in his laboratory is to develop Microbial Ecosystem Therapeutics (microbial consortia) for use in treatment of human campylobacteriosis.
+Before joining Clemson University, he worked for two years in the poultry vaccine industry (Ceva Animal Health Inc., Guelph, Canada) as an Innovation and Development Scientist, where he was responsible for developing and licensing vaccines against poultry coccidiosis by USDA and CFIA.
+His current research focuses on developing novel immune-based strategies, including vaccines, and immunostimulants, and investigating the potential use of probiotics as an alternative to antibiotics to: promote poultry gut health and immune system development and function; prevent or reduce intestinal colonization of chickens by bacterial pathogens of food safety concern, including Campylobacter jejuni, and Salmonella enterica.
+Another area of research in his laboratory is to develop Microbial Ecosystem Therapeutics (microbial consortia) for use in the treatment of human gastroenteritis caused by Campylobacter.

 Visit Dr. Abdelaziz's Faculty Profile.